MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 Contoso Insurance is a company that sells insurance to both residential and business customers.
 During their annual review, the sales & marketing teams observe a year over year decrease in the number of services sold to each business customer.
 The marketing team decides to put together a cross sell campaign to encourage current business customers to purchase additional services.

-They plan to send a series of emails with a call to action for the customer to fill out a marketing form that will result in a phone call from a sale rep. They plan to run this campaign for 2 months.
+They plan to send a series of emails with a call to action for the customer to fill out a marketing form that will result in a phone call from a sales rep. They plan to run this campaign for 2 months.

 For this campaign, the Marketing Coordinator will need to: